When Windows “breaks”, System Restore enables us to turn back the dial to a time when Microsoft’s OS was working without problems.

 Conclusion

-System Restore is a useful feature that’s part of all recent versions of the Windows operating system, including Windows 10.
+System Restore is a useful feature that’s part of all recent versions of the Windows operating system, from the latest Windows 11 to the still popular Windows 10 and even older.
 Its purpose is to restore critical system components, such as registry and system files, back to a working state.
 It doesn’t, however, restore your personal deleted files, which is why you also need a third-party data recovery application like Disk Drill.

 With Disk Drill, you can recover everything from documents to images from music to video files and more with a few simple clicks, and Disk Drill’s user-friendly design makes it impossible to accidentally delete important files, which can’t be said about many other data recovery tools.